emersonloureiro/tensorflow-examples/README.md

 Description of the dataset available [here](https://archive.ics.uci.edu/ml/datasets/Iris), and the actual dataset is available [here](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data).

 To run, `cd` into `iris-flower` and run `python iris-flower.py`.
 It'll split the total dataset into training and test sets, train a neural network and then plot the value cost function over time.

+## Visual Learning

+### COIL-20

+A convolutional neural network for image classification, using a subset of the [COIL-20](http://www.cs.columbia.edu/CAVE/software/softlib/coil-20.php) image dataset.

+This is only using three classes from the COIL-20 dataset.